MRP ₹532.5

 About Formoflo 250 Transcaps

-Formoflo 250 Transcaps is used to treat and prevent asthma and chronic obstructive pulmonary disease (COPD), like bronchitis (inflammation of the lining of your bronchial tubes) and emphysema (shortness of breath).
-Asthma is a chronic (long-term) respiratory condition in which airways narrow, swell, and produce extra mucus, leading to difficulty breathing.
-COPD is a group of lung diseases that causes obstructed airflow from the lungs.
+Formoflo 250 Transcaps is used to treat and prevent asthma and chronic obstructive pulmonary disease (COPD) symptoms.
+Asthma is a chronic (long-term) respiratory condition in which airways narrow, swell and produce extra mucus, leading to difficulty breathing.
+COPD is a group of lung diseases with emphysema (shortness of breath) and chronic bronchitis (inflammation of the lining of bronchial tubes).

-Your doctor will advise you on how often to take Formoflo 250 Transcaps , based on your medical condition.
-The common side effects of Formoflo 250 Transcaps include nausea, vomiting, respiratory tract infection, headache, sore throat, cough, bone, muscle, or joint pain, increased heart rate, chills, tiredness, and noisy breathing.
+Use Formoflo 250 Transcaps as advised by the doctor.
+Your doctor will decide the dose and duration based on your medical condition.
+The common side effects of Formoflo 250 Transcaps include nausea, vomiting, respiratory tract infection, headache, sore throat, cough, bone, muscle or joint pain, increased heart rate, chills, tiredness and noisy breathing.
 Most of these side effects of Formoflo 250 Transcaps do not require medical attention and typically resolve on their own over time.
 However, if the side effects are persistent, reach out to your doctor.

 Uses of Formoflo 250 Transcaps

-Formoflo 250 Transcaps is used in the treatment and prevention of asthma and chronic obstructive pulmonary disease (COPD).
+Formoflo 250 Transcaps is used to manage and prevent respiratory conditions, including asthma and chronic obstructive pulmonary disease (COPD).
 The detailed uses of Formoflo 250 Transcaps are as follows:

 Have a query?